Using Evergreen Trees to Conceal Your Home

 • Stakes should be removed after the first growing season once the tree has anchored itself.

-8. Monitor and Maintain:
+8. Maintain:

 • Check the tree regularly for signs of stress, such as wilting or yellowing leaves, and adjust watering as needed.